 Telemarketers usually want to sell you something, such as insurance or an extended car warranty, but some might offer you the opportunity to get rich quick with a surefire investment in something like precious metals.
 Don’t trust a voice on the phone to tell you how to invest your money; it’s most likely just someone reading from a script.
 Otherwise, you could end up paying too much for a bad investment — like the people who fell for a precious metals investment scam that was broken up by the FTC after milking people out of $5 million.

-Choose Wisely: Best Rewards Credit Cards of 2019
+Choose Wisely: Best Rewards Credit Cards

 Investing In Artwork